 |2||Coveo logo with a link to coveo.com|

-The organization picker indicates which organization you’re managing with the Administration Console, as well as its deployment region.
-When you have access to more than one organization, you can switch between organizations through the Organization drop-down menu.
+The organization picker indicates which organization you’re managing with the Administration Console, as well as its type.
+When you have access to more than one organization, you can switch between organizations through this menu.

 There are four types of organization, and three of them are non-production organizations.

 A production organization powers your Coveo-powered search page and/or components.
 Therefore, any change made in this organization affects the content your end users find in their search results, often in real time.